seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Neglected, rather;
-And then when poison’d hours had bound me up
+And then when poison'd hours had bound me up
 From mine own knowledge.
 As nearly as I may,
-I’ll play the penitent to you: but mine honesty
+I'll play the penitent to you: but mine honesty
 Shall not make poor my greatness, nor my power
 Work without it.
 Truth is, that Fulvia,
 To have me out of Egypt, made wars here;